apify/apify-cli/features/builds-namespace.feature.md

 - When I run:
   ```
-  $ apify builds create --actor=invalid-id
+  $ apify builds create invalid-id
   ```
-- Then I can read text on stderr:
+- Then I can read text on stdout:
   ```
   Actor with name or ID "invalid-id" was not found
   ```